NiceGuyIT/taskfiles/README.md

 #### Download

 The `github:download` task will download executables from GitHub repos.
+These variables can be input into the `github:download` task.

 - ENV vars: _Source_; Meaning or explanation.
 - `.NAME`: _Parameter_; Name of the binary to download.
 Normally this is the repo name.
 - `.OWNER`: _Parameter_; Owner of the repo.
 - `.ASSET_PATTERN`: _Parameter_; Pattern of the filename listed in the release assets.
-- `.COMPRESS_EXT`: _Parameter_, _Generated_; Extension for the compression.
-Defaults to "tar.gz" on \*nix and "zip" on
-  Windows.
-Use "None" to indicate there is no compression.
 - `.ARCH`: _Parameter_; Architecture to download.
 Some releases use "x86_64" instead of "amd64".
 - `.REPO`: _Parameter_, _Generated_; Default to `.NAME/.OWNER` if not provided.
 - `.FILE_NAME`: _Generated_; `.NAME.exeExt`